 As a result of the doctor’s efforts to remove the baby, mothers may have lasting medical consequences.

-Approximately 11% of all cases involving shoulder dystocia result in postpartum maternal bleeding.
+Approximately 11% of all shoulder dystocia cases involving long-term effects of shoulder dystocia result in postpartum maternal bleeding.
 Severe tearing may occur as well.
 A more severe consequence is a uterine rupture, which can result in the mother becoming disabled or unable to carry another child.
 In extreme situations, uterine ruptures can result in the mother’s death.

 How Does Infant Shoulder Dystocia Affect the Family?